Easy Homemade Turkey Gravy Recipe

 Easy Homemade Turkey Gravy Recipe is so delicious and easy to make.
 Whether you have turkey drippings or not, this is a foolproof turkey gravy recipe to make the perfect gravy every time.

-They say the star of Thanksgiving or Christmas dinner is turkey, but I don’t think it would be the same without gravy poured on top of mashed potatoes and stuffing.
+They say the star of Thanksgiving or Christmas dinner is traditional turkey, but I don’t think it would be the same without gravy poured on top of mashed holiday potatoes and homemade stuffing.

-Paired with a heaping spoon of Green Bean Casserole and Cranberry Jelly, gravy is the side dish that really binds them all together into the perfect meal.
+Paired with a heaping spoon of Green Bean Casserole and Homemade Easy Cranberry Jelly, gravy is the side dish that really binds them all together into the perfect meal.

 The next day when having big dinner 2.0, or making turkey sandwiches?
 Again, gravy steps up to the plate.